vladimirvivien/go-httpmux-example/README.md

 ```

 ## References
-You can read more about the new `http.ServMux` routing enhancements to get a better picture of its capabilities:
+You can read more about the new `http.ServeMux` routing enhancements to get a better picture of its capabilities:

 * Routing enhancements for Go v1.22.0 - [Go blog](https://tip.golang.org/blog/routing-enhancements)
 * net/http.ServMux source code [documentation](https://pkg.go.dev/net/http@master#ServeMux)